 The early days of MySpace were really important for music back then.

-When we made our MySpace profile nobody knew about us and in just few weeks we were receiving messages from all around the world from people that wanted to buy our album, or book us for gigs.
+When we made our MySpace profile nobody knew about us and in just a few weeks we were receiving messages from all around the world from people that wanted to buy our album or book us for gigs.
 It was amazing.

 Music is our life so we always find a way.
-We can’t imagine our lifes without making music, it is a great part of our everyday life and routine.
+We can’t imagine our lives without making music, it is a great part of our everyday life and routine.